Sugar Land Child Custody Lawyer

 Resolving Disputes with Care & Compassion in Texas

 Determining child custody is one of the most contentious aspects of a divorce where children are involved.
 Disputes over who will get custody can be emotionally charged and difficult to resolve without the help of a skilled lawyer.
-Fort Bend County child custody attorney Jamie Zand has over 10 years of experience helping Texans find favorable resolutions to child custody matters.
-At Jamie Jordan Zand, PLLC, we understand the hardship you are facing – we can stand by your side, fighting for you and your child’s best interests.
+Sugar Land Child Custody Lawyer Jamie Jordan has over 10 years of experience helping Texans find favorable resolutions to child custody matters.
+At Jamie Jordan, PLLC, we understand the hardship you are facing – we can stand by your side, fighting for you and your child’s best interests.

 Types of Custody

 There are two types of custody a parent can be granted: Physical and legal.

 This is when a parent has the responsibility to make important life decisions on behalf of the child.
 Decisions such as education, medical, religious activities, extracurricular activities fall under the realm of legal custody.

 On the other hand, physical custody refers to who the child or children will live with.

 Custody can either be shared by the two parents or held solely by one, otherwise known as joint custody and sole custody.
 If one parent has sole physical custody, then the other parent will often be granted visitation rights.

 - Through a custody proceeding

 - During filings for divorce or legal separation